Search on for bodies in charred path of wildfires, Trump to visit California

 Oregon has suffered another four deaths in the past 24 hours, bringing the state's death toll this week alone to 19.

-Among them was a 13-year-old boy found in a car with his dog in his lap in Oregon.
-The road was so hot it had melted the tires as he tried to flee.
+Among them was a 13-year-old boy found in a car with his dog in his lap.
+The road was so hot it had melted the tyres as he tried to flee.

 Emergency official Andrew Phelps warned Oregon is "preparing for a mass fatality incident based on what we know and the number of structures that have been lost."